mstergianis/portfolio/content/posts/Implementing Huffman Encoding from a Video.md

 [0000 0000] | [0100 0000] => [0100 0000]
 ```

-Okay so now what if you are spanning two bytes?
+Okay so now what if we're spanning two bytes?
 Let's say we've written `he` so
 our buffer looks like this, and our offset is currently 7 after the write of 3
 and 4 respectively.
 ```